 Files backed up to CrashPlan Central are covered by our backup retention policy based on the status ...

 Be a Backup Hero to your friends and family by giving the gift of a worry-free digital life!
 CrashPl...

-When viewing your My Account page, local folders appear as expired computers.
-This makes it look lik...
+When viewing your Subscriptions in the CrashPlan web app, local folders appear as expired computers....